cnlog/ImeStudy/STUDY.md

 ### Windows 10

 - CONFIRMED: The GUI application has only one `"IME"` class window.
-- CONFIRMED: The window that has focus owns an `"IME"` class window.
+- CONFIRMED: The foreground window of the application owns an `"IME"` class window.
 - CONFIRMED: If the focus was moved, then the application's `"IME"` window will be also moved.
 - CONFIRMED: The `"IME"` class window owns the `"MSCTFIME UI"` class window.